ReeceWilkinson/ReeceWilkinson/README.md

 - 👋 Hi, I’m @ReeceWilkinson
-- 👀 I’m interested in ... funny stuff
+- 👀 I’m interested in ... programming desktop applications and data management
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... javascript and soon to be learning C# and Java
-- 💞️ I’m looking to collaborate on ...  nuffin
+- 💞️ I’m looking to collaborate on ...  nothing right now.
-- 📫 How to reach me ...  dont
+- 📫 How to reach me ...  email - reecetyler14@gmail.com

 <!---
 ReeceWilkinson/ReeceWilkinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.